lsingh123/GSC2019internet_archive/README.md

 ### Clean

-These scripts go back to the Google Sheet and clean and dedupe the data.
+These scripts clean and dedupe the data.

 **IMPORTANT NOTE** Please do not write directly to the official World News Sources sheet.
 Test your code on the copy sheet.
 To switch between the two, just set the `spreadsheet_id` variable to either `test` or `real_deal`